jlong/personal-docs-space/scratch/frontmatter.md

----
-title: Frontmatter is cool
-tags: [structure, properties, thing]
-message: |
-  this is a real
-  multiline message
-company: spacelift
----

 # Frontmatter

 This document  contains front matter.
-Front matter is a convention that is used by many systems that use markdown documents.
+Front matter is a convention that is shared by many systems that use markdown documents to add additional properties to the document.

 | Syntax    | Description |   Test Text |
 | :-------- | :---------: | ----------: |